duderstadt-lab/mars-docs/docs/image/MoleculeIntegrator.md

 *What does Long and Short Wavelength actually mean?*

-On Dobby, the Long wavelength on the top and in all experiments to date has been red at 637 nm.
-The short wavelength is on the bottom and could be 405, 488, 532, or possibly 561.
-Usually, we are using green at 532 nm.
+The dualview splits the signal by wavelength and one side will have the Long wavelengths and the other the short wavelengths.
+These are then split into regions.
+A standard dichroic would split around 630 nm so that red and above is on one half and the rest of the colors are on the other half.
+For example, red might be on the top half of the image and on the bottom could be 405, 488, 532, or possibly 561.
+Short and long will obviously mean different things depending on the dichroic and laser lines used.

 #### Inputs